joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/working-with-arrays/indexed-arrays.md

 `Vector.<T>()` constructor.
 Put another way, any time you use the term `Vector` in ActionScript, it is accompanied by a base type.

-You specify the Vector’s base type using type parameter syntax.
+You specify the Vector's base type using type parameter syntax.
 The type parameter immediately follows the word `Vector` in the code.
 It consists of a dot ( `.` ), then the base class name surrounded by angle brackets ( `<>` ), as shown in this example: